Would you like to become a better blogger? Would you like to create blog posts that people will remember, comment on, and share?

 20. Use statistics.
 These add credibility to your story.

 21. Be passionate.
-If you’re not passionate about your ideas or, why should a bunch of strangers care.
+If you’re not passionate about your blog, why should a bunch of strangers care?

 22. Write about what you know.
 Being persuasive is much easier when you know your stuff.

 How to mesmerize your audience